rpede/SecureSoftwareDevelopment/assignments/mini-project.md

   - What is your security model (encryption, key handling etc.)
   - Any pitfalls or limitations in your solution.

+Including diagrams will be appreciated.
+You can use [draw.io](https://app.diagrams.net/) or some other tool.
+Any graphics must be embedded within the `README.md`.

 Prioritize quality over word count!

+**Important:**
 Make sure your project is **public**, so I can access it!!!

 ## Link to a commit